hhandika/segui/website/docs/cli-usage/remove.md

 ## Remove sequences based on a list of IDs

-You can remove sequences based on a list of IDs.
-The list of IDs should be a text file with one ID per line.
-The IDs should be the same as the IDs in the alignment files.
-The IDs are case-sensitive.
+You can remove sequences based on a list of sequence IDs.
+Input a list of IDs as a string separated by semi-colons.

 ```Bash
 segul sequence remove --dir [alignment-dir] -f [sequence-format-keyword] --id [list-of-id]